Safe and Cool Summer Activities for Preschoolers

 Handprint butterfly

-This handprint butterfly craft helps foster children’s creativity and fine motor skills.
-Consider pairing this art activity with a lesson on insects or a nature walk outside to spot real butterflies.
+This handprint butterfly craft fosters creativity and fine motor development.
+Pair it with a lesson on insects or a nature walk to spot real butterflies — connecting the craft to a real-world observation deepens science learning and builds vocabulary around life cycles and habitats.

 Popsicle stick puzzles

-Popsicle sticks are a staple craft supply and can be used in a variety of ways.
-This popsicle stick number puzzle activity can help teach number recognition skills.
-You will need popsicle sticks and markers for this activity.
+This popsicle stick number puzzle activity teaches number recognition skills.
 Place three popsicle sticks together and write a large number across them.
 Use a different color marker for each number.
-Mix up the popsicle sticks and have your children find which ones go together to create a number.
-The different colors will help give your children a hint about which three sticks go together.
+Mix up the sticks and have children find which ones go together to form a number.
+The color coding supports problem-solving and builds number-shape recognition.

 Nature collage